Colleges by Location

 Retention Rate

-As reported in 2023, the freshman retention rate for College of the Holy Cross was 94.7%, which is an excellent retention rate only the most prestigious institutions achieve.
+As reported in 2024, the freshman retention rate for College of the Holy Cross was 93%, which is an excellent retention rate only the most prestigious institutions have.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-At this school, the rate of students graduating within six years is 91%, which is considered an above-average graduation rate.
+The six-year completion rate at this institution is 90%, which is considered an above-average graduation rate.

 Student Body